Dutch Airliner Makes Emergency Landing After Passenger’s Overwhelming Body Odor Led To Mass Vomiting, Fainting

 “The aeroplane diverted because of medical reasons, but it is indeed right that he smelled quite a bit,” read the official statement from Transavia’s spokesperson, reported the Mirror.

-A Begian traveler who survived the incident spoke to the Telegraph, telling the media outlet in the Netherlands that the “stench was gigantic.”
+A Belgian traveler who survived the incident spoke to the Telegraph, telling the media outlet in the Netherlands that the “stench was gigantic.”

 “I heard someone say that the stench was worse than that of a corpse that had been decomposing for a month,” he added.
 “It was an untenable situation.”

-Bizarrely, this is not the first time that Transavia had to make an emergency landing due to a smelly incident aboard one of its airplanes.
+Bizarrely, this is not the first time that Transavia has had to make an emergency landing due to a smelly incident aboard one of its airplanes.

 As previously reported by Inquisitr, a February flight from Dubai to Amsterdam was diverted to Vienna when a passenger’s farting caused a brawl in the air.
 After asking the man to stop, and even complaining about it to crew members, several fliers began fighting the gassy guy.